mobxjs/mobx-state-tree/API.md

 ## types.identifier

-Identifier are used to make references, lifecycle events and reconciling works.
+Identifiers are used to make references, lifecycle events and reconciling works.
 Inside a state tree, for each type can exist only one instance for each given identifier.
-For example there could'nt be 2 instances of user with id 1.
+For example there couldn't be 2 instances of user with id 1.
 If you need more, consider using references.
 Identifier can be used only as type property of a model.
 This type accepts as parameter the value type of the identifier field that can be either string or number.